Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 Verifying when $\st^{-1}(B)$ is Loeb measurable for all Borel sets $B \in \mathcal{B}(T)$ is a tricky endeavor in general, and has been studied extensively.
-It is interesting to note that if the underlying space $T$ is regular, then this condition is equivalent to the Loeb measurability of $\ns({^*}T)$ (this was investigated by Landers and Rogge as part of a larger project on universal Loeb measurability---see \cite[Corollary 3, p.
+It is interesting to note that if the underlying space $T$ is regular\footnote{Recall that a topological space $T$ is called \textit{regular} if any closed set and a point outside that closed set can be separated via open sets.
+That is, given a closed set $F \subseteq T$ and given $x \in T \backslash F$, there exist disjoint open sets $G_1$ and $G_2$ such that $x \in G_1$ and $F \subseteq G_2$. }, then this condition is equivalent to the Loeb measurability of $\ns({^*}T)$ (this was investigated by Landers and Rogge as part of a larger project on universal Loeb measurability---see \cite[Corollary 3, p.
 233]{Landers-Rogge}; see also Aldaz \cite{Aldaz}).
 Prior to Landers and Rogge, the same result was proved for locally compact Hausdorff spaces by Loeb \cite{Loeb-1979}.
 Also, Henson \cite{Henson} gave characterizations for measurability of $\st^{-1}(B)$ when the underlying space is either completely regular or compact.
 See also the discussion after Theorem 3.2 in Ross \cite{Ross_NATO} for other relevant results in this context.
 We will, however, not assume any additional hypotheses on our spaces, and hence we must study sufficient conditions for \ref{verify i} and \ref{verify ii} that work for any Hausdorff space.

 The results in Albeverio et al. \cite[Section 3.4]{Albeverio} are appropriate in the general setting of Hausdorff spaces.
 Their discussion is motivated by the works of Loeb \cite{Loeb-1976, Loeb-1979} and Anderson \cite{Anderson-thesis, Anderson-transactions}.
-We now outline the key ideas to motivate the main result in this theme (see Theorem \ref{Albeverio theorem}, originally from \cite[Theorem 3.4.6, p.
-89]{Albeverio}), which we will heavily use in the sequel.

-If the underlying space $T$ is Hausdorff, then an application of Lemma \ref{Hausdorff lemma} shows that the collection $\{B \in \mathcal{B}(T): \st^{-1}(B) \in L({^*}\mathcal{B}(T))\}$ is a sigma algebra if and only if $\ns({^*}T)$ is Loeb measurable.
-Thus in that case (that is, when $T$ is Hausdorff), one would need to show that $\st^{-1}(F)$ is Loeb measurable for all closed subsets $F \subseteq T$ (or the corresponding statement for all open subsets of $T$).
+The main result we borrow from their work is as follows (see \cite[Theorem 3.4.6, p.
+89]{Albeverio} for its proof).\footnote{ In the previous iterations of this work, we had only stated a simpler special case of the this theorem, the case in which $\nu$ is an internal measure on $({^*}T, {^*}\mathcal{B}(T))$.
+We had stated that we only needed that simpler version in our proof of de Finetti--Hewitt--Savage theorem.
+However, it has now become clear with the current revision that we do need the more general result from Albeverio et al. For more details, see Theorem \ref{Prokhorov for P_N} and Footnote \ref{main footnote}.}